-The graduate students have an elected representative on the Directorate.
+The graduate students have an elected representative on the Directorate—this year (2021) that's Ethan Burns.
 The rep attends all Directorate meetings as a non-voting member, and is considered the "voice" of the graduate students.
 They report any pertinent issues back to the grad students, and solicit responses to topics of concern.

 Please give a PDF or print copy of your thesis to the INSTAAR Library for the archive.
 You'll be surprised how many future students will use it!
 The Library can provide thesis binding for print copies at cost ($9).

 Environmental Health and Safety training